easystats/effectsize/paper/paper.md

 **effectsize**'s functionality is in part comparable to packages like **lm.beta** [@behrendt2014lmbeta], **MOTE** [@buchanan2019MOTE] or **MBESS** [@kelley2020MBESS].
 Yet, there are some notable differences, e.g.:

 - **lm.beta** provides standardized regression coefficients for linear models, based on post-hoc model matrix standardization.
 However, the functionality is available only for a limited number of models (models inheriting from the `lm` class), whereas **effectsize** provides support for many types of models, including (generalized) linear mixed models, Bayesian models, and more.
 Additionally, in additional to post-hoc model matrix standardization, **effectsize** offers other methods of standardization (see below).
 - Both **MOTE** and **MBESS** provide functions for computing effect sizes such as Cohen's *d* and effect sizes for ANOVAs [@cohen1988statistical], and their confidence intervals.
-However, both require manual input of *F*- or *t*-statistics, *degrees of freedom*, and *Sums of Squares* for the computation the effect sizes, whereas **effectsize** can automatically extract this information from the provided models, thus allowing for better ease-of-use as well as reducing any potential for error.
+However, both require manual input of *F*- or *t*-statistics, *degrees of freedom*, and *sums of squares* for the computation the effect sizes, whereas **effectsize** can automatically extract this information from the provided models, thus allowing for better ease-of-use as well as reducing any potential for error.
 - Finally, in **base R**, the function `scale()` can be used to standardize vectors, matrices and data frame, which can be used to standardize data prior to model fitting.
 The coefficients of a linear model fit on such data are in effect standardized regression coefficients. **effectsize** expands an this, allowing for robust standardization (using the median and the MAD, instead of the mean and SD), post-hoc parameter standardization, and more.

 # Examples of Features